PRISM PUBLISHING REQUIREMENTS FOR INDUSTRY STANDARD METADATA

 The PRISM Working Group initiated its work in 1999, released PRISM Metadata Specification 1.0 in 2001.
 PRISM addressed publishing across print and online media platforms by releasing PRISM 2.0 in 2008.
 Today PRISM Specifications have been updated to address mobile content distribution as well.
 If you are in the process of defining a metadata vocabulary with associated controlled vocabularies so that your content can be managed in a DAM, you can use the core PRISM Metadata Specifications free of charge.

-In addition, PRISM Metadata Specifications serve as the basis for four use case scenario solutions:
+In addition, PRISM PUBLISHING REQUIREMENTS FOR INDUSTRY STANDARD METADATA serve as the basis for four use case scenario solutions:

 - Send Content to multiple Licensors, Syndicators & Aggregators: